Eoli-an/REAM/static/explainer_screen.md

 ## _Conclusion_

-With REAM, your written chinese language learning journey is stREAMlined.
-It is designed to give you just the right information that you need at a time to understand text, making for smooth journey.
+With REAM, your written Chinese language learning journey is stREAMlined.
+It is designed to give you just the right information that you need at a time to understand text, making for a smooth journey.
 I hope you enjoy the app!

 Dennis